MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 5. Download SDK binaries

-The SDK binaries and headers for all platforms can be found at https://aka.ms/mipsdkbins

-The files for each platform and API are named as follows:
+   A .zip file containing SDK binaries and headers for all platforms can be found at https://aka.ms/mipsdkbins.
+The .zip contains several files, one for each platform and API.
+The files are named as follows, where \<API\> = `file`, `protection`, or `upe`, and \<OS\> = the platform:

-`mip_sdk_API_OS_1.0.0.0.zip (or .tar.gz)`
+      `mip_sdk_<API>_<OS>_1.0.0.0.zip (or .tar.gz)`

    For example, the protection API binaries and headers on Debian look like:

       `mip_sdk_protection_debian9_1.0.0.0.tar.gz`

-Each ZIP or tarball contains three directories:
+   Each .zip or tarball contains three directories:

    - **Bins:** The compiled binaries for each platform architecture, where applicable.
    - **Include:** The Microsoft Information Protection SDK header files
    - **Samples:** Source code for the sample applications

    On Windows, the SDK can be installed via the NuGet package manager console:

     ```Powershell
     Install-Package Microsoft.InformationProtection.File
     Install-Package Microsoft.InformationProtection.Policy
     Install-Package Microsoft.InformationProtection.Protection
     ```

-   - TBD: Explain that this also impacts the include/lib path instructions in the App Initialization quickstart
-   - TBD: Download .zip and copy to a local/project directory?
-If so, https://aka.ms/mipsdkbins or https://aka.ms/MIPSDKPreviewBins?
-OR use NuGet packages from VS?

 6. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
 This allows the dependent .DLLs to be found at runtime, by client applications:
    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key, when you see the **Edit the system environment variables** item show.